pulibrary/as_marcao/README.md

      for the mapping is defined by this existing implementation: https://github.com/pulibrary/aspace_helpers/blob/main/reports/aspace2alma/get_ao2MARC_data.rb
-  4. Each export run will generate one MARC XML file with a top level
-     <collection> tag and then each Archival Object included in the export in a
-     <record> tag within the <collection>.
+  4. Each export run will generate one MARC XML file with a top level &lt;collection&gt; tag and then each Archival Object included in the export in a &lt;record&gt; tag within the &lt;collection&gt;.
   5. The exported file will be delivered via FTP.
 The FTP settings will be set in the ArchivesSpace configuration